Phonics: The Reading Wars – phonics vs. whole language

 Furthermore, a 2017 study published in the Journal of Experimental Psychology compared teaching with phonics vs. teaching whole written words and concluded that phonics is more effective.
 It states "Our results suggest that early literacy education should focus on the systematicities present in print-to-sound relationships in alphabetic languages, rather than teaching meaning-based strategies, in order to enhance both reading aloud and comprehension of written words".

 More recently, some educators have advocated for the theory of balanced literacy purported to combine phonics and whole language yet not necessarily in a consistent or systematic manner.
 It may include elements such as word study and phonics mini-lessons, differentiated learning, cueing, leveled reading, shared reading, guided reading, independent reading and sight words.
 According to a survey in 2010, 68% of K–2 teachers in the United States practice balanced literacy; however, only 52% of teachers included phonics in their definition of balanced literacy.
 In addition, 75% of teachers teach the three-cueing system (i.e., meaning/structure/visual or semantic/syntactic/graphophonic) that has its roots in whole language.

 In addition, some phonics supporters assert that balanced literacy is merely whole language by another name.
 Critics of whole language and skeptics of balanced literacy, such as neuroscientist Mark Seidenberg, state that struggling readers should not be encouraged to skip words that they find puzzling or to rely on semantic and syntactic cues to guess words.

 Over time a growing number of countries and states have put greater emphasis on phonics and other evidence-based practices (see Practices by country or region below).
+This has focused attention on Systematic phonics and Structured literacy.